buildbot/buildbot/master/docs/developer/cls-remotecommands.rst

     :param timeout: Maximum time without output before the command is killed.
     :param maxTime: Maximum overall time from the start before the command is killed.
+    :param sigtermTime: Try to kill the command with SIGTERM and wait for sigtermTime seconds before firing SIGKILL.
+If None, SIGTERM will not be fired.
     :param env: A dictionary of environment variables to augment or replace the existing environment on the slave.
     :param logfiles: Additional logfiles to request from the slave.